 - After the scan is completed, select your preferred files and tap the recover button.

-Connect your Android Phone/SD Card to your PC
+Method 2: Connect Your Android Phone/SD Card to Your PC

-The alternative option is to connect your Android device to your PC, or you could also connect your SD card to your PC through a card reader.
-For this option, the data recovery software must be installed on the PC you intend to connect your device to.
-You can refer to the tutorial on how you can recover deleted photos using Disk Drill or any other application recommended above.
+The alternative option is to connect your Android device to your computer, or you could also connect your SD card to your PC through a card reader.
+For this option, the data recovery software must be installed on the computer you intend to connect your device to.
+The recovery process is exactly the same as when recovering data from any other storage device, so feel free to refer to the Disk Drill section above for detailed instructions.

 Navigate to the taskbar and then type “folder” in the search box.
 Now select “Show hidden files and folders” from the search results.
 Modify the advanced settings by selecting “Show hidden files, folders, and drives” and then click OK.